nrb/Intro-to-Python-Presentation/presentation.rst

 Object Oriented Programming
 ===========================
-Object-oriented programming tries to model program strutures after things in the real world.
+* Object-oriented programming tries to model program strutures after things in the real world.
+* Objects have:
-Objects have *properties* that describe them (the bike is red), and *methods* that make them do things (the man runs).
+        * *properties* that describe them (the bike is red)
+        * *methods* that make them do things (the man runs).
-Together, these are called *members*
+* Together, these are called *members*
-Benefit: information is contained only in the area it's necessary ("information hiding") Objects are:
+* Benefit: information is contained only in the area it's necessary ("information hiding")
+* Objects are:
         * defined by writing a *class*
         * created by *instantiating* a class